Common ostrich: System overview

-The common ostrich is well-adapted to hot, arid environments through specialization of excretory organs.
-The common ostrich has an extremely long and developed colon a length of approximately 11–13 m between the coprodeum and the paired caeca, which are around 80 cm long.
+The common ostrich is well-adapted to hot, arid environments through specialisation of excretory organs.
+The common ostrich has an extremely long and well-developed colon, a length of approximately 11–13 m between the coprodeum and the paired caeca, which are around 80 cm long.
 A well-developed caeca is also found and, in combination with the rectum, forms the microbial fermentation chambers used for carbohydrate breakdown.
 The catabolism of carbohydrates produces around 0.56 g of water that can be used internally.
-The majority of their urine is stored in the coprodeum, and the feces are separately stored in the terminal colon.
+The majority of their urine is stored in the coprodeum, and the faeces are stored separately in the terminal colon.
 The coprodeum is located ventral to the terminal rectum and urodeum (where the ureters open).
-Found between the terminal rectum and coprodeum is a strong sphincter.
+A strong sphincter is found between the terminal rectum and the coprodeum.
 The coprodeum and cloaca are the main osmoregulatory mechanisms used for the regulation and reabsorption of ions and water, or net water conservation.
-As expected in a species inhabiting arid regions, dehydration causes a reduction in fecal water, or dry feces.
+As expected in a species inhabiting arid regions, dehydration causes a reduction in faecal water, or dry faeces.
 This reduction is believed to be caused by high levels of plasma aldosterone, which leads to rectal absorption of sodium and water.
 Also expected is the production of hyperosmotic urine; cloacal urine has been found to be 800 mOsm.
 The U:P (urine:plasma) ratio of the common ostrich is therefore greater than one.
 Diffusion of water to the coprodeum (where urine is stored) from plasma across the epithelium is voided.
 This void is believed to be caused by the thick mucosal layering of the coprodeum.